About LifeCenter Northwest

 Support and collaborate with medical professionals

 We work closely with our 208 partner hospitals to maximize donation opportunities, so that together we can save and improve more lives across our region.
 Our Hospital Development team provides ongoing education for hospital staff on organ and tissue donation guidelines and procedures, to ensure that they always recognize and refer potential donors.
 We also help hospitals stay in compliance with federal regulations.

 Provide clinical support for organ and tissue recovery

 LifeCenter Northwest coordinators are available 24 hours a day at (888) 543-3287 for on-site response to potential donation referrals.
 Our coordinators assess a potential donor’s medical suitability for donation, provide clinical support, and manage the recovery of both organs and tissue.
 Our staff works with the United Network for Organ Sharing to place organs and coordinate transportation for transplant teams.

 Educate the public

 In addition to managing the Montana and Washington state donor registries, we strive to educate the communities we serve about organ and tissue donation, providing education programs such as DMV-based outreach and training, traffic education curricula, and presentations to schools and civic groups.
 Our volunteers are an integral part of the LifeCenter Northwest family, and by sharing their stories they foster a better understanding and appreciation of donation.

-We take our values seriously.
-They are posted in our offices, and we refer to them frequently to guide our behaviors, practices, and interactions— with each other and with all of our stakeholders.
+Our values guide our behaviors, practices, and interactions with each other and with all of our stakeholders.

 We strive to work in partnership with others, internally and externally, and to find common ground and shared goals to build upon together.